livebook-dev/livebook/docs/teams/oidc_groups.md

 - All Livebook apps deployed to this deployment group

 **Notice that [Admin authentication](authentication.md#admin-authentication) configs will also apply if configured.*

-### Slug prefix access

-Users who belong to groups with slug prefix access can only access Livebook apps whose URL slugs start with the specified prefix.

-For example, with the slug prefix "**finance-**", users can access an app whose slug is "**finance-**budget", but not one with the slug "**hr-**budget".

-This allows you to create role-based access control based on your organization's existing group structure.

 ## Testing the Configuration